 In the event of certain outbreaks (e.g.: mumps, COVID-19, influenza), students are expected to follow the guidance from the Health Center about leaving their residence or physically attending class.
 Students who receive instructions from the Health Center that they cannot physically attend class should inform their instructors as soon as possible.
 Faculty are expected to make every effort to provide alternate methods for these students to demonstrate their academic engagement with the course.

 If a student will be absent for an extended period for a documented health reason, they can share that documentation with the relevant office listed above, who can then confirm to instructors that such documentation has been received.

 Prior to the announced last day for students to withdraw with a “W,” instructors may request an administrative withdrawal for a student who has failed to engage academically with their course for a period of three consecutive weeks or more.
 The request must be submitted to the Registrar’s Office.
 The Registrar will then consult with the Dean of the relevant school and the Dean of Student Success regarding the appropriateness of the request.
 If a student's status changes from full-time to part-time as a result of the administrative “W,” the Student Accounts Office and Financial Aid will make appropriate adjustments to the student's account for said term.
 International students who would change to part-time status due to this policy will be referred to the Center for Global Education before action is taken.

 Individual Class Cancellations

-To communicate delays or closures, Moravian College sends text and e-mail notifications via e2Campus (see below), sends a College e-mail message, posts on AMOS, and posts on the College webpage.
+To communicate closures, Moravian College sends text and email notifications via e2Campus, sends a College email message, and posts on the College webpage.
 Public announcements are also made via WFMZ (website and television).